Kayac command-line options

 -nortchecks

 Disables most of the run-time checking.
-This gives a significant speed improvement at the cost of coding errors potentially being more severe, and debugging being much harder.
-It also allows (although doesn't automatically enable except in webapps and CGI) incremental garbage collection, which reduces memory consumption and can make interactive applications run more smoothly.
+This gives a reasonable speed improvement at the cost of coding errors potentially being more severe, and debugging being much harder.
+It also allows incremental garbage collection, which reduces memory consumption and can make interactive applications run more smoothly.

 -deprfail